dmort27/al-folio/_pages/teaching.md

 ### Future teaching

-In Spring 2023, I will teach a new course, _Subword Modeling_, which will focus on modeling morphology, orthography, phonology, and (to a small degree) phonetics computationally.
+In **Spring 2023**, I will teach a new course, _Subword Modeling_, which will focus on modeling morphology, orthography, phonology, and (to a small degree) phonetics computationally.
 The course will be based around four miniprojects (two on morphology, one on orthography, and one of phonology), one of which will be developed into a term project.
 The course is still in development, but I'm making the [proposed syllabus]({{site.baseurl}}/assets/pdf/subword-syllabus-proposal.pdf) available to students and colleagues.
 If you have any questions or comments, please reach out.

-In Spring 2024, I hope to teach a new course called _Computational Perspectives on Language Variation and Change_ wherein students will learn to use computational models to understand how language varies in (social and physical) space and time.
+In **Spring 2024**, I hope to teach a new course called _Computational Perspectives on Language Variation and Change_ wherein students will learn to use computational models to understand how language varies in (social and physical) space and time.
 The proposal for this course is currently under development.